Essential Kayak Camping Guide for Any Season

 Equip yourself with the following safety gear:

-Remember to gear up considering varying weather conditions.
+Remember to gear up for varying weather conditions.
 Sunny skies?
 Don't ignore the sunscreen.
 Wet or chilly?
 Carry extra layers and waterproof jackets.
-Remember, being well-prepared lets you focus on capturing the essence of your adventure.
+Being well-prepared lets you focus on capturing the essence of your adventure.

 Risk Factors to Assess Ahead of Your Trip